 Minimizes Urinary Tract Infections

-This is the percent of residents who have had a urinary tract infection.
-Urinary tract infections are considered to be an indicator of the quality of nursing care at a nursing home.
-UTI's are often associated with worse hygiene protocols.
-However, this metric could be skewed for certain facilities due to different reporting standards for these infections.
+This figure is a measure of the percent of long-term patients who suffered from a urinary tract infection.
+UTI's could be a sign of a facility with worst hygiene practices.
+However, this metric may be skewed for some facilities due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication